Recent events have changed the interior design marketing landscape for good.

 - Defining your brand positioning and offering

 One of the most important factors when blogging is to not be too ‘salesy’ within your articles. – it will likely turn off many readers.
-Instead, feature your projects under more generic article titles, for example, you can feature your own projects under a blog titled ‘10 inspiring bedroom designs for 2021’.
+Instead, feature your interior design projects under more generic article titles, for example, you can feature your own projects under a blog titled ‘10 inspiring bedroom designs for 2022’.

 This way you will build yourself up as an authority within your niche, driving relevant traffic to your blog and over time drive hundreds of potential clients to your site.